 You are familiar what is LEGO® Serious Play® and you would like to learn how to apply it to your practice?
 This methodology is for you if you are working as a leader, coach, trainer, facilitator or a consultant.
 Essentially anybody who needs to communicate a lot with people can gain additional skills from the training of LEGO® Serious Play® facilitation methodology.
 The training focuses on the skills of a participative leader - somebody who truly empowers their teams.
 LEGO® Serious Play® tool-set will give skills for better meetings and interactions.

 If you are interested in learning about how to facilitate with LEGO® Serious Play® I would be gladly your tour guide.
-We have discussed and co-authored this training approach with my friend Sean Blair as a Serious Work training offer.
 Our approach is innovative.
 You will certainly learn a lot about LEGO® Serious Play® facilitation techniques.
 It is training that allows you to facilitate a lot.
 You will also have lots of fun along the way.
 That is a promise! :o)

 My favorite work has always been in-house facilitation and in-house training.
 In-house training sessions have dual focus.